Ramapuram, Kanyakumari: Locale

 There is a small hamlet, Kothankulam formerly known as Kothankulachery until 1972.
 As of 2011 India census, Kothankulam had a population of nearly 300.
 The 99.2% peoples of this hamlet belongs to Adi Dravidar community (Sambavar).
 More than 90% peoples believes in Christianity and rest be Hindus (Local Deity Worship).
-This Hamlet famous for their own village culture, most of them do agricultural works.
+This hamlet is known for their own village culture, most of them do agricultural works.
 The peoples of this hamlet gives more importance to education, sports, spiritual and self development.
 They have their own Library(Ayyan Valluvan Library), Dr.B.R.Ambedkar social welfare club, Gymnasium, Play ground, Women self help group and Martial arts training.

 In 1893, The Salvation Army an International Christian Protestant organization step into this Kothankulam hamlet, and lead them into educational, economical and spiritual development.
 Mr. Rackeal Yesuvadian be the first converted Christian of this hamlet.
 In AD 3rd century, these people's performs spiritual, black magic and worked as priests in Nanjil Perunan's and Nanjil Valluvan's Court and later in Kingdom of Travancore.
 The local Hindus worship deities such as Sudalaimadan, Esakiamman, Ravanasamban and Santhana Mariamman.
 These peoples and nearby Theroor Sambavars claim to be Sambu Vanniyars that they migrated to Kanyakumari from Kumbakonam areas of Thanjavur long ago.
 These people's were best in their martial arts such as Silambam, Vaalveechu, Maankombu, Surulvaal.
 They celebrates Dr. B.R.
 Ambedkar's birthday as a biggest festival than their other religious festivals.
-This hamlet is surrounded by natural resources and beauty.

-People visiting this village are attracted by the scenic beauty of the surroundings.

-At present (June 2020) the whole nation is suffering from the endemic of COVID-19.
-Here in this village many people lost their livelihood due to lockdown.
-But with a determination all try to meet the ends with external and internal donors.